Generic name: eszopiclone (es-zoe-PIK-lone)

 - For oral dosage form (tablets):

-- Adults—At first, 2 milligrams (mg) at bedtime.
-Your doctor may increase your dose as needed.
+- Adults—At first, 1 milligram (mg) at bedtime.
+Your doctor may adjust your dose as needed.
+However, the dose is usually not more than 3 mg per day.

-- Older adults—At first, 1 milligram (mg) at bedtime.
-Your doctor may increase your dose as needed.
+- Older adults—At first, 1 mg at bedtime.
+Your doctor may adjust your dose as needed.
+However, the dose is usually not more than 2 mg per day.

 - Children—Use and dose must be determined by your doctor.

-If you miss a dose of eszopiclone, take it as soon as possible.
-However, if it is almost time for your next dose, skip the missed dose and go back to your regular dosing schedule.
+If you miss a dose of eszopiclone, skip the missed dose and go back to your regular dosing schedule.
 Do not double doses.

 Store the medicine in a closed container at room temperature, away from heat, moisture, and direct light.
 Keep from freezing.